-Some children and adolescents may have issues with only a few of these things, some with more.
-In general, children and adolescents who experience issues related to inattention are likely to also experience issues with hyperactivity and impulsivity, which can make it very difficult for them to function in school, and in other activities, and can create a lot of conflict at home.
+Some students may have issues with only a few of these things, some with more.
+In general, children and adolescents who experience issues related to inattention are likely to also experience issues with hyperactivity and impulsivity, which can make it very difficult for them to function in school and in other activities.

-What can I do to help a child with inattention, hyperactivity, and impulsivity?
+What can I do to help a student with inattention, hyperactivity, and impulsivity?

-- Talk to your child so both of you can know how long your child is able to pay attention.
-Being mindful of how long your child is able to pay attention can help them stay on the task they have to.
+- Talk about it.
+It is important that teachers talk to the student so both know how long the student is able to pay attention.
+Being mindful of how long they are able to pay attention can help them stay on the task they have to.

-- Help your child to break big tasks into several small steps so that they can focus on one thing at a time.
+- Help the student to break big tasks into several small steps so that they can focus on one thing at a time.

-- Help your child to create schedules throughout the day with breaks built in and to set goals using time limits to make sure they remain on tasks until they are complete.
+- Help the student to create schedules throughout the day with breaks built in and to set goals using time limits to make sure they remain on tasks until they are complete.

-- Help your child to create checklists or use a planner to keep track of tasks and reduce forgetfulness.
+- Help the student to create checklists or use a planner to keep track of tasks and reduce forgetfulness.

-- Create a system of reward with your child to keep them motivated to engage and accomplish tasks.
+- Create a system of reward to keep the student motivated to engage and accomplish tasks.

-- Give your child calm reminders when it is important for them to be seated and not moving around.
+- Give the student calm reminders when it is important for them to be seated and not moving around.

-- Give your child the opportunity to move around during the day so that it may reduce the chances of creating problems during other tasks.
+- Give the student the opportunity to move around during the day so that it may reduce the chances of creating problems during other tasks.